ZeroiJ/guardian-manager/conductor/tracks/backend_init_20251222/plan.md

     - Install `wrangler` globally or as a dev dependency.
     - Initialize a new Worker project (e.g., `guardian-nexus-api`) in a subfolder.
     - Configure `wrangler.toml` (name, compatibility dates).
-- [ ] Task: Configure Development Environment
+- [x] Task: Configure Development Environment 288bd12
     - Set up TypeScript configuration (`tsconfig.json`) for the Worker.
     - Add `hono` or `itty-router` for lightweight routing.
     - Add `.gitignore` for worker-specific files.